fmitra/django-rest-secureview/README.md

 ## Decorators

-1. `require`: Accepts a Blueprint detailing API conidtions and an arbitrary number of keyword values.
-For more information, reference the Blueprint documentation.
+1. `require`: Accepts a ViewRule detailing API conditions and an arbitrary number of keyword values.
+For more information, reference the ViewRule documentation.

 	``` python
 	# Expects an animal and name param to be provided in the POST request